eth-brownie/brownie/docs/api-test.rst

 These fixtures are used to effectively isolate tests.
 If included on every test within a module, that module may now be skipped via the ``--update`` flag when none of the related files have changed since it was last run.

-.. py:attribute:: plugin.module_isolation
+.. py:attribute:: fixtures.module_isolation

     Module scope.
 When used, this fixture is always applied before any other module-scoped fixtures.

     Resets the local environment before starting the first test and again after completing the final test.

-.. py:method:: plugin.fn_isolation(module_isolation)
+.. py:method:: fixtures.fn_isolation(module_isolation)

     Function scope.
 When used, this fixture is always applied before any other function-scoped fixtures.